Admissions and Academic Program Procedures

 I. Take the Test of English as a Foreign Language (TOEFL).

 The campus minimum for TOEFL scores is 79 (internet-based scoring).
-Departmental minimum acceptable scores are listed on each department’s website or entry in the areas of study sections of this catalog.
+Departmental minimum acceptable scores are listed on the office of graduate studies' website or entry in the areas of study sections of this catalog.

 Students may obtain TOEFL information from: